MFÖ

+On July 8 2023, member of the band Özkan Uğur died due to a relapse of the lymphoma cancer he had previously survived.

 Reputation

 The trio represented Turkey twice in the Eurovision Song Contest; in 1985 at Gothenburg, Sweden they ranked 14th with Didai Didai Dai, and in 1988 at Dublin, Ireland, performing the song Sufi to finish in 15th place.

-Famous Turkish musicians, such as Sertab Erener, Feridun Düzağaç, Sezen Aksu, Gülben Ergen, Gripin, and Hümeyra. played MFÖ song covers in their albums and concerts.
+Famous Turkish musicians, such as Sertab Erener, Feridun Düzağaç, Sezen Aksu, Gülben Ergen, Gripin, and Hümeyra played MFÖ song covers in their albums and concerts.

 Peter Murphy translated MFÖ song "Buselik Makamına" as "Big Love of a Tiny Fool" in English and included it on a studio album and a concert album.

 MFÖ has been involved in many aid campaigns.
 They have participated in charity events especially on street animals, education, spinal cord paralysis.